Juno (spacecraft): Orbital operations

 The spacecraft completed its first flyby of Jupiter (perijove 1) on August 26, 2016, and captured the first images of the planet's north pole.

 On October 14, 2016, days prior to perijove 2 and the planned Period Reduction Maneuver, telemetry showed that some of Juno's helium valves were not opening properly.
 On October 18, 2016, some 13 hours before its second close approach to Jupiter, Juno entered into safe mode, an operational mode engaged when its onboard computer encounters unexpected conditions.
 The spacecraft powered down all non-critical systems and reoriented itself to face the Sun to gather the most power.
 Due to this, no science operations were conducted during perijove 2.

 On December 11, 2016, the spacecraft completed perijove 3, with all but one instrument operating and returning data.
 One instrument, JIRAM, was off pending a flight software update.
 Perijove 4 occurred on February 2, 2017, with all instruments operating.
 Perijove 5 occurred on March 27, 2017.
 Perijove 6 took place on May 19, 2017.

 Although the mission's lifetime is inherently limited by radiation exposure, almost all of this dose was planned to be acquired during the perijoves.
 As of 2017, the 53.4 day orbit was planned to be maintained through July 2018 for a total of twelve science-gathering perijoves.
 At the end of this prime mission, the project was planned to go through a science review process by NASA's Planetary Science Division to determine if it will receive funding for an extended mission.

 In June 2018, NASA extended the mission operations plan to July 2021.
-During the mission, the spacecraft will be exposed to high levels of radiation from Jupiter's magnetosphere, which may cause future failure of certain instruments and risk collision with Jupiter's moons.